MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/manage-account-users.md

 Note that only one Dev Center account can be associated with an Azure AD.
 Similarly, only one Azure AD can be associated with a Dev Center account.

+> [!TIP]
-> **Note**   If the users you want to add are not part of your organization’s Azure AD, and you don't want to create new Azure AD accounts for them, you can [invite users by email](#add-and-manage-account-users).
+> If the users you want to add are not part of your organization’s Azure AD, and you don't want to create new Azure AD accounts for them, you can [invite users by email](#email).

 ### Associate your Dev Center account with your organization’s existing Azure AD